-Beach Almond- terminilia cattapa
+Beach Almond - Terminilia cattapa

 Beach Almonds are large, handsome trees growing to 35 m tall, with an upright, symmetrical crown and horizontal branches, as the tree gets older, its crown becomes more flattened to form a spreading, vase shape.
 The leaves are large, 15-25 cm long and 10-14 cm broad, ovoid, glossy dark green and leathery.
 The leaves form a rosette and are found only at the end of a branch.
-During the dry season, the leaves turn into autumn colours of red, copper and gold before falling.
-The green almond-shaped fruit turns red to purple when ripe, the smooth outer skin covers an inner layer of corky fibre's which surround the nut, the seeds are dispersed by water.
-The nuts are edible and taste like almonds.
+During the dry season, the leaves turn into autumn colors of red, copper and gold before falling.
+The green almond-shaped fruit turns red to purple when ripe, the smooth outer skin covers an inner layer of corky fiber's which surround the nut, the seeds are dispersed by water.
+The nuts are

-South Hedland-Kybra Close
+South Hedland- Kybra Close

-Wild Plum-terminilia platyphylla
+Wild Plum-Terminilia platyphylla

 Small tree with large broad leaves.
-Cream coloured flower spikes.
+Cream colored flower spikes.
 The fruit is edible.
-Also, the hardene exudate from the trunk is eaten as toffee.
+Also, the hardened exudate from the trunk is eaten as toffee.
 Native to tropical western Queensland and the Northern Territory.

 Often found along watercourses.
 Full sun.

-Paper Bark-melalueca luecadendra
+Paper Bark - Melalueca luecadendra

-Melaleuca luecadendra or Cadgeput Tree is widely distributed in Western Australia.
-It has been used as a Street Tree in Parts of has a thick spongy bark, bright green foliage and a slightly weeping be tolerant of extreme water-logging, clay soils and seems able to with the greatest of ease.
+Melaleuca luecadendra or Cadgeput Tree is widely distributed in northern parts of Western Australia.
+It has been used as a Street Tree in Parts of South East Asia.
+It has a thick spongy bark, bright green foliage and a slightly weeping habit.
+It seems to be tolerant of extreme water-logging, clay soils and seems able to withstand cyclones with the greatest of ease.